Module 2 of 5

 Few-shot with chain-of-thought is likely best for this task.
 Zero-shot risks inconsistent criteria: the model may apply its own implicit definition of populism, which may not match yours.
 Few-shot examples anchor the model’s understanding of your specific operationalization.
 Chain-of-thought reasoning makes the classification rationale transparent and auditable.
 The trade-off is token cost and latency per classification, which matters at scale.

 In the notebook: Exercises 2–4 walk you through zero-shot classification, few-shot classification (with varying numbers of examples), and a systematic prompt sensitivity experiment on real political tweets.
-You will see first-hand how small wording changes shift classification results.
+Exercise 6 demonstrates construct validity: the difference between classifying sentiment and classifying stance.

 Key Takeaway